 We can say from firsthand experience that nothing can quite compare to the throbbing pain of a migraine.
 With that in mind, we want to keep this quick and informative so you can start healing as soon as possible (staring at a bright screen definitely doesn't help).
 Many things that can trigger headaches, from hormonal shifts during menstruation to lack of sleep, hunger, stress, and certain dietary habits.
-Today we're going to focus on foods that help alleviate pain (reducing any meal planning–related stress on top of everything else).
+Since it can be related to diet, today we're going to focus on the best foods for headache prevention and pain alleviation, which will also hopefully reduce any meal planning–related stress on top of everything else.

 For Breakfast: Polenta With Mushrooms and Eggs